-Chinese dissident and Nobel laureate Liu Xiaobo dies
+Liu Xiaobo, Chinese dissident and Nobel laureate, dies

 Liu spent more than a decade behind bars in China for his advocacy of democracy, including taking part in the 1989 Tiananmen Square protests.

 His most recent prison sentence stemmed from his co-authorship of Charter 08, a manifesto calling for political reform and human rights in China.
-Liu was convicted on Christmas Day in 2009 and received a surprisingly harsh 11-year prison term for "inciting subversion of state power."
+Liu was convicted in December 2009 and received a surprisingly harsh 11-year prison term for "inciting subversion of state power."

 Judicial authorities in Shenyang, where Liu was being treated, said he was given emergency treatment beginning Monday after his condition continued to deteriorate.